msgpo/Blocker-database/README.md

 So how to report a 'trusted' domain/page?
 ---------------

-* Ensure no bad reputation is avlb for your homepage.
+* Ensure no bad reputation is present for your reported page.
-* Ensure safe-browsing not blocked your site, I not added pages which are detected by safe-browsing even if they are okay, because to the simply reason we possible get troubles.
+* Ensure safe-browsing not blocked your site, I will not add pages which are detected by safe-browsing even if they are okay, because to the simply reason we possible get troubles without additional user interaction.
-* Check yourself (if possible) that the domain / page isn't comprmised by e.g. XSS or other attacks (of course needs some knowlage).
+* Check yourself (if possible) that the domain / page isn't compromised by e.g. XSS or other attacks (of course needs some knowlage).
 * Check the page/domain if the webmaster is trusted and all whois given information are valid and nothing is missing.
 * Of course ads is no argument to block the entire page since this is an common thing, and w all need to pay our bills.
 But if the ads coming with malware in it, I will not add the page for security reasons.
 * ....